 PBA Pro Bono Assistance

-The Pennsylvania Bar Association's Pro Bono Office assists local bar associations, legal services programs and other groups who offer pro bono legal services across the commonwealth to expand the access to justice for the neediest among us.
+The Pennsylvania Bar Association Pro Bono Office assists local bar associations, legal services programs and other groups that offer pro bono legal services across the commonwealth to expand the access to justice for the neediest among us.
 The Pro Bono Office also provides direct legal help to those in need, from the poor to veterans.
-The links above will connect you to specific information available here among the PBA pro bono Web pages.
-Go to PALawHELP.org if you are a client seeking pro bono services; lawyers and judges interested in pro bono should check out PAProbono.net.
-Click here for our partners at the ABA Standing Committee on Pro Bono & Public Service.
-Click here for Pennsylvania county pro bono programs.
-For all pro bono questions, email PBA Pro Bono Coordinator David Keller Trevaskis at email@example.com or call him on his cell at 717-571-7414.
+If you need legal aid help for any reason, please call the Pro Bono Hotline at 800-932-0311, extension 2572, or go to PALawHELP.org.
+Lawyers and judges interested in pro bono should go to PAProbono.net.
+Visit our partners at the ABA Standing Committee on Pro Bono & Public Service.
+Get information on Pennsylvania county pro bono programs.
+For pro bono questions, contact PBA Pro Bono Coordinator David Keller Trevaskis by email or phone at 717-571-7414.

-Trevaskis has served as the PBA's first full-time pro bono attorney since 2001.
-In the 12 years since then some impressive numbers have been posted through the PBA's in-house pro bono efforts, including outreach that has touched almost 60,000 people with legal aid issues; more than 400 individuals and organizations being honored with pro bono awards; nearly 250 CLE programs having been conducted locally, regionally and across the state; and the securing of more than $500,000 in direct and in-kind support.
-Add in nearly three-quarters-of-a-million miles of travel and there has been a lot of activity out of an office that is staffed by a single full-time attorney and a half-time administrative assistant.
+David Trevaskis has served as the PBA’s first full-time pro bono coordinator since 2001.
+Since then, there has been outreach to more than 100,000 people with legal aid issues; more than 600 individuals and organizations have been honored with pro bono awards; nearly 300 CLE programs have been conducted across the state; and more than $700,000 in direct and in-kind support has been secured.
+Add in more than a million miles of travel, and there has been considerable activity out of an office that is staffed by a single full-time attorney and a part-time administrative assistant.

 Although there was pro bono activity sponsored by the PBA prior to the October 2001, with the hiring of attorney Trevaskis as the PBA's first full-time pro bono coordinator pro bono received an increased emphasis at the PBA, with the formal creation, staffing and budgeting of a Pro Bono Office.
 The office was created to meet the crisis of unmet civil legal needs among the poor in Pennsylvania and throughout the nation.
 The defining principle of our legal system is the promise of equal justice under law for all, yet, despite all of the efforts of the PBA and the thousands of lawyers and judges statewide who take pro bono cases and support legal aid, far too many of the poor and near poor never have the opportunity even to talk to an attorney while handling legal concerns.